EPA cuts may be deeper than previously reported

 "A lot of small businesses are going to be impacted" if the proposed budget is adopted, the source said.

-CNN has reached out to the EPA and the White House for comment.
+Neither the EPA nor the White House have responded to CNN's requests for comment.

 Axios first reported the additional cuts.